gelatodigital/gelato-raas-redstone-deployment/README.md

 # RedStone with Chainlink adapter deployments on Gelato Raas

-This repo showcases how to deploy the RedStone Price Feed Adapters and Price Feeds in order to be compatble to the Chainlink Adapter Interface
+This repo showcases how to deploy the RedStone Price Feed Adapters and Price Feeds in order to be compatible with the Chainlink Adapter Interface

 Deployment flow: